-Example Language: But as far as the forest is concerned, in even the most severe wildfires only about 5-10% of the carbon held in the forests is released.
-So as spectacular and potentially dangerous as wildfires are for humans, they really aren't an overwhelming source of greenhouse emissions, as some might think.
+35. Example Language: But as far as the forest is concerned, in even the most severe wildfires only about 5-10% of the carbon held in the forests is released.
+So as spectacular and potentially dangerous as wildfires are for humans, they really aren't an overwhelming source of greenhouse emissions.